 The Collaborative Activity Grant Program is generally applicable to work defined in collaboration with the IRSST, and whose cost and duration are more limited than for a research project.
 For the most part, a collaborative activity is work that falls within the IRSST’s priority themes and that is preliminary to or follows a research project.
 This work takes the form mainly of literature reviews; preliminary, exploratory or feasibility studies; statistical analyses; or expertise activities applying a proven methodology or promoting a technique, approach or product resulting from an IRSST-funded project.

 A principal investigator is responsible for the intellectual leadership of the proposed project or activity, assumes administrative responsibilities, and acts as the project’s respondent to the IRSST.
-Only one person may play this role.
+Only one person may assume this role.

 Applications must be prepared using the Activity Estimate Form.

 - Submission of the “Activity Estimate” form.
 Activity estimates must be submitted by the deadlines announced periodically by the IRSST.
 Send the form by e-mail to the research management advisor for the research field concerned.

 - Verification of compliance.
 The activity estimate is first checked to establish its compliance with the eligibility conditions and the guiding principles.
 A preliminary analysis is then done.

 - Verification of correspondence to the Institute’s research fields and orientations.
 The activity estimate is submitted to the Institute’ Scientific Division in order to determine whether the proposed subject corresponds to one of its fields of research and to its orientations.
 It is strongly recommended that researchers who wish to apply for collaborative activity grants contact the leader of the research field in question when preparing their application.